- Course Information

-The Homeland Security specialization is designed to enhance your knowledge of emergency preparedness, maritime security, air and ground transportation security, intelligence management, protection, cyber terrorism, biological terrorism, public health management and the Incident Command System.
+Since 9/11 keeping the country safe is the top priority, making it a rewarding, and high growth career.
+The BBA in Homeland Security enhances your knowledge of emergency preparedness, maritime security, air and ground transportation security, intelligence management, protection, cyber terrorism, biological terrorism, public health management and the Incident Command System.
 You will study issues critical in the development of public service programs in the homeland security and emergency management fields.
-You will also be required to complete a final written research project demonstrating your ability to conduct an investigation of a workplace problem, identify an area for intervention, and critique, justify and recommend a solution for preventative action.
+You are required to complete a final written research project demonstrating your ability to conduct an investigation of a workplace problem, identify an area for intervention, and critique, justify and recommend a solution for preventative action.

 General Degree Requirements

 The Bachelor of Business Administration degree requires 120 semester credit hours*.

 *A minimum of 60 semester transfer credits or a conferred Associate’s degree are required.